Scybin/scyboard/README.md

 <br>

 ## 🔧 Project Status
-Experimental Prototype.
-Scyboard is in early development.
-Not yet tested.
-There may still be bugs or hardware quirks.
+Not yet tested!!
+Scyboard is still in early development, this is an experimental prototype.
+There may still be bugs or hardware issues.

 <br>